silviaserafini/diamond-price-estimator/README.md

 # diamond-price-estimator

 This is a machine leaning project to predict a diamond price exploring different methos.
+Diamond database can be found on Kaggle.

 <img src="INPUT/dia.png">